-Gender diversity and gender sensitivity often deal with various issues involved in ensuring that women, men, and non-binary gender categories (gender categories that do not fit the male and female binary) have equal standing both in private and public life.
+Gender diversity and gender sensitivity often deal with various issues that ensure that women, men, and non-binary gender categories (gender categories that do not fit the male and female binary) have equal standing both in private and public life.
 We don’t want exclusion and discrimination based on gender or gender identity to happen.
-We want to allow everyone to have equal opportunities, contribute fully to society, and generally live happy and progressive lives.
+We want to allow everyone equal opportunities, contribute fully to society, and generally live happy and progressive lives.

 There are several ways by which newcomers can contribute to the promotion of gender sensitivity:

 Learn more about gender issues

 “Much discrimination is rooted in ignorance and education is essential to its eradication…” (Manitoba Human Rights Code preamble).

 Making an effort to know about gender identity, gender equality/equity, sexual orientation, or LGBTQ+ rights is the first step towards gaining some understanding.
 Education counteracts false beliefs and actions that can be hurtful or harmful to others.

 Your local library is a great source of information on these topics.
 Meanwhile, organizations in Manitoba like SERC (Sexuality Education Resource Centre MB) or Rainbow Resource Centre have online resources, events (seminars and trainings), and other activities that can help you become more informed (for sample materials, see Community Resources below).
 You can also check out Manitoba Education’s list of LGBTQ Resources for more sources of information.